Chris Shuker: Barnsley

-Barnsley won promotion under Andy Ritchie in 2005–06, and Shuker played a total of 57 competitive games in league and cup competitions, and was an ever-present in the league.
-He scored a total of ten goals, including braces against Oldham Athletic and Swindon Town; Barnsley won every game in which Shuker found the net.
+Barnsley won promotion under Andy Ritchie in 2005–06, and Shuker played a total of 57 competitive games in league and cup competitions and was an ever-present in the league.
+He scored ten goals, including braces against Oldham Athletic and Swindon Town; Barnsley won every game in which Shuker found the net.
 He played in both legs of the play-off semi-final win over Huddersfield Town, and also played in the Millennium Stadium final, scoring a penalty in the shoot-out victory over Swansea City.
-He was offered a new contract, however the club withdrew the offer after four weeks; Shuker said that "the manager wanted me back, the lads as well, it seems the chairman is running the club, picking the players.
+He was offered a new contract, however, the club withdrew the offer after four weeks; Shuker said that "the manager wanted me back, the lads as well, it seems the chairman is running the club, picking the players.
 Money wasn't the issue, I turned down an extra £500 from another club because I wanted to stay."
 A year later, former teammate Daniel Nardiello also criticized Chairman Sheperd, saying "He's made promises to me in the past and not kept them, but I never made a fuss and just got on with things.
 I didn't like the way he treated my mate Chris Shuker a couple of seasons ago either."

 Tranmere Rovers

 Shuker switched clubs to Tranmere Rovers in July 2006, then managed by Ronnie Moore, signing a two-year deal.
 He played 50 games in 2006–07, scoring seven goals, as Rovers missed out on the play-offs by eight points.
 For his performances he was named on the PFA Team of the Year, and was handed a new three-year contract.
 He was limited to 27 appearances in 2007–08, having picked up a knee injury in December.

 Despite missing pre-season training due a muscle injury, he started the 2008–09 season in fine form, causing manager Ronnie Moore to remark that "Shuker looked like Shuker today and it has been coming.
 He's a menace, he's a threat, he can go round people, they didn't know what to do with him."
 He played a total of 35 games as Rovers missed out on the play-offs by two points.
-However, he was ruled out for the rest of the season having broke his arm in March 2009 "after messing about with his girlfriend".
+However, he was ruled out for the rest of the season having broken his arm in March 2009 "after messing about with his girlfriend".
 He scored in a pre-season friendly against Liverpool in July 2009.
-However the club struggled in 2009–10 under John Barnes and then Les Parry, avoiding relegation by a single point; despite making 32 appearances, Shuker was released at the end of the season.
+However, the club struggled in 2009–10 under John Barnes and then Les Parry, avoiding relegation by a single point; despite making 32 appearances, Shuker was released at the end of the season.